 Impact Interns is a professional development and leadership program that connects Do Good students to paid social impact-based internship opportunities with alumni organizations and partners of the Do Good Institute.

 The program exists to support both our students and partners who want to make a difference, now.
-Applications for summer 2022 open on March 4 and close March 27 at 11:59pm.

 The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere.
 All while providing impactful host organizations with impressive and skilled interns.